venkateshchary/plogs/README.md

 logging = Logger()
 ```

-It's recommend to do the following steps inside a `__init__.py` file at the root level of your project so Pretty Logs can referenced throughout the entire application.
+It's recommend to do the following steps inside a `__init__.py` file at the root level of your project so Pretty Logs can be referenced throughout the entire application.

 ### Log With Colors